From the Conformal Anomaly to the Virasoro Algebra: Introduction

-which is the determinant line of an operator $\pi_\Sigma$ acting on holomorphic functions on $\Sigma$, mapping them to the positive Fourier modes of the restriction of the function to the boundary $\partial \Sigma$.
-This complex determinant line bundle has been studied in several works \cite{Segal:Definition_of_CFT, Huang:2D_Conformal_geometry_and_VOAs, Radnell:PhD, RSS:Quasiconformal_Teichmuller_theory_as_analytical_foundation_for_CFT, RSSS:Schiffer_operators_and_calculation_of_a_determinant_line_in_conformal_field_theory}, including the construction of an associated central extension of $\Diffpan$ which yields the Virasoro algebra $\Vir$.
-The relation to the real determinant line bundle remains unclear to us at the moment, but we hope to report on this in subsequent work.
-We expect that an analogue to the Mumford--Segal theorem holds in the real case --- but, to our knowledge, no rigorous proof is available.
+Also, we expect that an analogue to the Mumford--Segal theorem holds in the real case --- but, to our knowledge, no rigorous proof is available.
 In particular, establishing a real version of the Mumford--Segal theorem would show that $\Detrc$ is the universal real one-dimensional modular functor.
-Conceptually, this would emphasize \emph{universality} of the conformal anomaly~(\ref{eq:weyl_liouville_action},~\ref{eq:pairing}), in the sense that it is the unique anomaly arising from conformal symmetry in two dimensions.
+Conceptually, this would emphasize \emph{universality} of the conformal anomaly~(\ref{eq:weyl_liouville_action},~\ref{eq:pairing}), in the sense that it is the only possible anomaly arising from conformal symmetry in two dimensions.
 In the context of this program, we obtain the following result from Theorem~\ref{thm:main}.

 \begin{corollary} $\Detrc$ is nontrivial as a real one-dimensional modular functor. \end{corollary}